Black Park: Filming location

-In television, Black Park, together with its lake, was used extensively in location filming for the Doctor Who stories Full Circle, and State of Decay, and was employed again the following year in the recording of the Restoration-era set serial The Visitation.
-Dressed with fake cobwebs, it was also used for the filming of the early Blake's 7 episode "The Web".
-In 1974 it depicted the planet Retha in the episode "The Full Circle" in the first series of Space 1999.
+For television, Black Park, together with its lake, was used extensively in location filming for the Doctor Who stories Full Circle (1980), State of Decay (1980) and The Visitation (1982).
+Dressed with fake cobwebs, it was also used for the early Blake's 7 episode 'The Web' (1978).
+Prior to these, in 1974 it depicted the planet Retha in The Full Circle, an episode in the first series of Space 1999.
+Recently, it used in the Star Wars series Andor.

 Recreation and sports

 Black Park is popular with walkers and dog owners due to the wide open spaces and well-maintained routes.

 During summer 2010 a 'Go-Ape' activity centre was established in the park with the construction of climbing rigging and zip lines between the trees.
 The area is properly supervised by park staff during opening hours.
 The Go Ape team now offers cycle hire and Go Ape Nets, allowing even younger visitors a chance to climb high into the treetops.

 Runners are commonplace within the park and the increase in private persons using the park for exercise/training has led to the establishment of a Parkrun event on Saturday mornings.
 The professionally organised events are free to enter and form part of a network of nationwide parkruns.

 Mountain biking is popular in the park as the combination of dense woodland, open plains, technical sections and narrow but quick draining trails make for exciting riding.

 The lake is open for fishing during the normal rod licence season, though pre-baiting, keep nets and night fishing are all forbidden.
 The park sells day tickets and annual permits at appropriate times of year.